Strategy To See

 Diane Sheline offers a variety of Presentations and Training Sessions to meet the needs of Teachers of Students with Visual Impairments, Parents who have children with a visual impairment, and others in the field of educating students who have a visual impairment or other brain damage related vision loss.
 Presentations and Trainings include, but are not limited to, the following;

-Cortical Visual Impairment (CVI) is now the leading cause of visual impairment in children in the western world.
-In this presentation, participants will learn methods to identify children with Cortical Visual Impairment as well as skills for more accurate assessment.
+Cerebral/Cortical Visual Impairment (C/CVI) is now the leading cause of visual impairment in children in the western world.
+In this presentation, participants will learn methods to identify children with Cortical Visual Impairment as well as skills for more accurate assessment, including use of the CVI Range (Rating I and Rating II).
 Suggestions will be discussed on how to incorporate assessment results into Functional Vision Evaluations and Orientation and Mobility Evaluations.
 Participants will learn how to develop appropriate techniques and intervention strategies to use with this most challenging population.
+It is recommended that all participants have a copy of the book, Strategy To See: Strategies for Students with Cortical Visual Impairment to go along with this training.

-The Functional Vision Evaluation with a Student who has Cortical Visual Impairment
+The Functional Vision Evaluation with a Student who has Cerebral/Cortical Visual Impairment

-In this presentation, participants will learn about strategies and techniques, which will prepare them for an evaluation with a student who has a diagnosis of CVI (or a student who demonstrates characteristics of CVI).
+In this presentation, participants will learn about strategies and techniques, which will prepare them for an evaluation with a student who has a diagnosis of C/CVI (or a student who demonstrates characteristics of C/CVI).
 They will learn how to write a rough draft of the Functional Vision Evaluation (FVE) report, and as they observe a guest student, be guided through the evaluation process, using specific materials, techniques, forms, and strategies.
-Participants will gain experience in using the CVI Resolution Chart (developed by Dr. Christine Roman) while observing the guest student (who has a diagnosis of CVI) in action.
-A discussion will follow on scoring the CVI Resolution Chart and how to integrate information gained during the evaluation process into their FVE report.
+Participants will gain experience using The CVI Range through observations, interviews and direct instruction with a guest student (who has a diagnosis of CVI) in action.
+A discussion will follow on scoring Rating I and Rating II and how to integrate information gained during the evaluation process into their FVE report.

 The FVE and the LMA